ChrisRackauckas/ClimateMachine.jl/docs/src/Theory/Atmos/Microphysics.md

 Particles are assumed to follow mass(radius), cross section(radius), and terminal velocity(radius) relationships defined as power laws.
-The coefficients are defined in [CLIMAParameters.jl](https://github.com/CliMA/CLIMAParameters.jl) package and are shown in the table below.
+The coefficients are defined in the [CLIMAParameters.jl](https://github.com/CliMA/CLIMAParameters.jl) package and are shown in the table below.
 For rain and ice they correspond to spherical liquid water drops and ice particles, respectively.
-There is no assumed particle shape for snow, and the relationships are based on empirical values.
+There is no assumed particle shape for snow, and the relationships are empirical.

 ```math
 m(r) = \chi_m \, m_0 \left(\frac{r}{r_0}\right)^{m_e + \Delta_m}